waptik/grammy-on-deta-template/README.md

 ## How to use

-Fork this repo as a template, clone the forked repo locally and do your changes
+Click the `Use this template` button to have your copy, clone the newly generated repo locally and do your changes as you see fit.

 ## Configuration